Nukesor/blog/content/telegram-file-ids/index.md

 A faint hunch crept into my mind, but... naaahh..., that couldn't be the case, why should they do something like this?
 Just changing file ids without saying anything, they wouldn't do something like this, that would be weird.

-Still I wanted to be sure and dug out some old database dump in which everything was still fine.
+Still, I wanted to be sure and dug out some old database dump in which everything was still fine.

 A few lines of debugging debugging code later: